 - The results of a thorough health assessment, diagnostic tests and imaging

-- How much of the liver is affected, including the number of tumors, tumor size and location
+- How much of your liver is affected by the tumor

-- Whether the cancer has spread (metastasized) outside the liver
+- Whether the cancer has spread outside the liver

-- How well the liver is working and whether noncancerous areas remain healthy
+- How well your liver is working and whether noncancerous areas remain healthy

 - Your overall physical condition